azamsharp/azamsharp.github.io/_posts/testing.md

 }
 ```

 There are scenarios when your aggregate model will need to access information from another aggregate model.
-In those cases, your aggregate model will simply use the network service to fetch the information that is needed.
+In those cases, your aggregate model will simply use the network service to fetch the information that is needs.

 > It is important that your caching layer is called from within the network layer and not from aggregate models.
-This will allow all aggregate models to take advantage of caching through the network layer.
+This will allow aggregate models to take advantage of caching through the network layer, instead of implementing it on their own.
+By accessing caching layer from inside the network layer, all your aggregate models can benefit from faster response through the use of cached resources.

-As mentioned earlier for small or even medium sized apps, you may only need a single aggregate model.
+> As mentioned earlier for small or even medium sized apps, you may only need a single aggregate model.
 For larger apps you can introduce new aggregate models.
 Make sure to consult with a domain expert before creating application boundaries.

 The concept of domain boundaries can also be applied to user interfaces.
 This allows us to reuse user interface elements in other applications.